AMReX-Codes/amrex/Docs/sphinx_documentation/source/EB.rst

                      int required_coarsening_level, int max_coarsening_level);

 Here the template parameter is a :cpp:`EB2::GeometryShop`.
-:cpp:`Geometry` (section :ref:`sec:basics:geom`) describes the
+:cpp:`Geometry` (see section :ref:`sec:basics:geom`) describes the
 rectangular problem domain and the mesh on the finest AMR level.
-Coarse level EB data are generated from coarsening the fine data.
-The :cpp:`int required_coarsening_level` parameter specifies the number of required coarsening levels.
+Coarse level EB data is generated from coarsening the original fine data.
+The :cpp:`int required_coarsening_level` parameter specifies the number of coarsening levels required.
 This is usually set to :math:`N-1`, where :math:`N` is the total number of AMR levels.
 The :cpp:`int max_coarsening_levels` parameter specifies the number of coarsening levels AMReX should try to have.
-This is usually set to a big number say 20 if multigrid solvers are used.
-This essentially means coarsening as much as it can.
-If there are no multigrid solvers, the paramter should be set to the same as :cpp:`required_coarsening_level`.
-It should be noted coarsening could create multi-valued cells even if the fine level does not have any multi-valued cells.
-Because multi-valued cells are not supported, it is a runtime error if coarsening to a required level generates multi-valued cells.
+This is usually set to a big number, say 20 if multigrid solvers are used.
+This essentially tells the build to coarsen as much as it can.
+If there are no multigrid solvers, the parameter should be set to the same as :cpp:`required_coarsening_level`.
+It should be noted that coarsening could create multi-valued cells even if the fine level does not have any multi-valued cells.
+This occurs when the embedded boundary cuts a cell in such a way that there is fluid on multiple sides of the boundary within that cell.
+Because multi-valued cells are not supported, it will cause a runtime error if the required coarsening level generates multi-valued cells.

 The newly built :cpp:`EB2::IndexSpace` is pushed on to a stack.
 Static